Windows OS Hub

 Get-Item –Path HKLM:\SOFTWARE\Microsoft\Windows\CurrentVersion\DriverSearching

-As you can see, DriverSearching key has only one parameter – SearchOrderConfig with a value of 1.
+As you can see, the DriverSearching key has only one parameter – SearchOrderConfig with a value of 1.

 getting registry key properties powershell